 Before beginning any new writing project, a technical writer has to analyze the purpose for the document and identify its intended audience.
 The writer needs to ask:

 Technical writers often use a company style guide, if available, to ensure their documentation has a structured pattern.
-A style guide provides guidelines for how a document looks, the language it uses, and how ideas are arranged.
+A style guide (such as the AP Stylebook) provides guidelines for how a document looks, the language it uses, and how ideas are arranged.
 This organization gives continuity to a document or series of documents, so the audience can easily comprehend the information.
 For example, a technical writer may document a process chronologically, as dictated in the style guide.
 Without that structure, the reader would be confused and unable to follow the process.
 Style guides make writing more consistent and readable.